MobileGeo: Exploring Hierarchical Knowledge Distillation for Resource-Efficient Cross-view Drone Geo-Localization: Proposed Method

 \subsection{Multi-view Selection Refinement Module (MSRM)}

 In drone-based visual geo-localization, capturing multiple viewpoints of landmarks is essential for robust matching against satellite references.
 During data collection, drones systematically capture images at predetermined positions, resulting in a comprehensive multi-view representation.
 Let $\mathcal{V} = \{v_1, v_2, ..., v_{54}\}$ denote the set of aerial views captured at different heights $h \in \{h_1, h_2, h_3\}$ and azimuth angles $\theta \in \{0°, 20°, ..., 340°\}$.
-While this dense sampling ensures complete coverage of landmarks, processing all views during inference poses significant computational challenges, particularly for real-time navigation applications.
+While this dense sampling ensures complete coverage of landmarks, processing all views during inference poses significant computational challenges.

 To address this challenge, as shown in Figure~\ref{mrm_img}, we propose the MSRM, a post-processing technique that intelligently selects an optimal subset $\mathcal{S} \subset \mathcal{V}$ with $|\mathcal{S}| = k \ll |\mathcal{V}|$.
 The key insight is that not all views contribute equally to geo-localization accuracy: some perspectives capture more distinctive features, while others may be less informative due to occlusions or viewing angles.
 We formulate this view selection problem within an information-theoretic framework, maximizing the mutual information between landmark identities while ensuring spatial diversity.